 No. Under Louisiana law, property is conveyed only in 1 of 3 ways: by a deed (if someone is still alive), by succession (either by Will, or default state law for distribution of one's estate), or by adverse possession (owning as owner for a certain time period).
 If you are talking about...Read more »

 Yes.
 You should always put issue in writing, give a reasonable notice to cure (or time delay provided in the written lease, if one), and if problem goes unfixed, then the Lessor has breached its duty.
 Lessor also has duty to provide safe, healthy environment, even if other warranties against...Read more »

 Son has power of attorney .
 He gave an easement to the neighbor of the land to use the property (fishing) and land maintenance but one of the other co-owners disagree .
 Since an easement was granted can the other owner who contest forbid the neighbor from entering the property

 When someone passes away, a power of attorney is no longer effective.
 The Will controls and all three children of the deceased will subsequently own, as long as all accept the succession.
-The children need to open succession to effect the change in title from the deceased person's name to their...Read more »
+The children need to open succession to effect the change in title from the deceased person's name to...Read more »

 Attempting to sell my house located across street.
 Way too much vehicular traffic for a rural dead end street.
 Subduvision covenants classify lots as residentual only.
 What legal action can be taken.
 Lots are zoned r1 by the parish.